Building Vocal Community

 Spiritual Disciplines: Chant

-This workshop introduces chant as a spiritual discipline.
-We will look at some of the differences between Eastern and Western chant traditions, and examine the ancient roots of Christian chant through the practice of Jesus, the early Christian disciples, and the desert fathers and mothers of the 4th to the 6th centuries.
-We will learn how to chant, (which differs from other styles of singing), and understand the purpose of chant as it developed in both in monastic and liturgical settings.
+This workshop introduces chant as a spiritual discipline more broadly.
+We will look at some of the differences between Eastern and Western chant traditions, and examine the ancient roots of Christian chant through the practices of Jesus, the early Christian disciples, and the desert fathers and mothers of the 4th to the 6th centuries.
+We will learn how to chant, (which differs from other kinds of singing), and understand the purpose of chant as it developed in both in monastic and liturgical settings.
 We will look briefly at some of the different traditions of Christian chant including Orthodox, Gregorian, Anglican, and Taizé.
-Participants will gain a working understanding of how to engage more fully in liturgical chant, as well as how to incorporate chant into their everyday personal spiritual practice.
+Participants will gain a working understanding of how to engage more fully in liturgical chants in their tradition, as well as how to incorporate chant into their everyday spiritual practice.

 Note: If desired, the workshop can focus specifically on the practice of Taizé chant.
 It can also be presented as part of a larger series on Christian Spiritual Disciplines.